CPK Insurance

 • Vermont commercial auto minimum liability limits are $25,000/$50,000/$10,000 if the business uses vehicles for training visits or client transport.

-• Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent a training room or shared facility.
+• Most commercial leases in Vermont require proof of general liability coverage, which matters if you rent a training room or shared facility.

 • Coverage decisions should be reviewed with the Vermont Department of Financial Regulation, which regulates insurance in the state.